 Society at large probably did not consider the untimely death of a black working class orphan a loss worthy of permanent commemoration, and he passed from the public mind.
 It was not until over 80 years after his death that a permanent memorial was unveiled, near the south car park, at Sixfields Stadium, the centrepiece for the Garden of Rest at Northampton Town Football Club.

-The specific qualities that made him remarkable include most of the virtues traditionally claimed as Anglo-Saxon; modesty, dignity, honesty, quiet determination, courage, in short a stiff upper lip.
-But he was loved more than that – he was a figure of extinguishable spirit, who was loved by Britons, black and white, and gave his life for his country.
+The specific qualities that made him remarkable include many of the virtues traditionally viewed as appropriate for a British Army officer: modesty, dignity, honesty, quiet determination, courage – in short, a stiff upper lip.
+But he was loved for more than that – he was a figure of inextinguishable spirit, who was loved by Britons, black and white, and gave his life for his country.
 He must have been a remarkable man.

 Walter’s true legacy is the influence and example he is for everyone today.
 Not just young footballers, not just young black people.
 Everyone!
 It took a very special person to surmount the barriers of class and colour and to establish themselves at the highest level in early twentieth century Britain.